-3. Sedatives: Benzodiazepines such as Xanax is prescribed just to get you through the night.
+3. Sedatives: Benzodiazepines are prescribed just to get you through the night.

 4. Anticonvulsives and Alpha 2 Agonists: These are meant to stop the involuntary motion at night while you sleep.
 The Alpha 2’s are actually affecting your brain stem and will power-down the part of the brain that controls involuntary muscle movements.

 Some of the Side Effects from Least to Worst: